DeMarcus Cousins introduced to New Orleans, laments 'the dishonesty' of the Sacramento Kings

-DeMarcus Cousins’ first press conference in New Orleans went exactly as you’d expect.
+DeMarcus Cousins’ first news conference in New Orleans went exactly as you’d expect.
 The newest Pelican, traded from Sacramento on Sunday in a deal that shocked the NBA, was winsome, charming, encouraged but not quite excitable in his first meeting with the media on Wednesday.

 [Join a Yahoo Daily Fantasy Basketball contest now | Free NBA Yahoo Cup entry]